QBDev0ps/DevOps-Cloud-projects/Project 20.md

 The default email is `test@gmail.com`, the password is `12345` or you can check users' credentials stored in the `toolingdb.user` table.

 ![website successs 2](https://github.com/user-attachments/assets/a853589b-0161-446e-ac79-b6dc7f99bd96)

-#### Practice Task №1 - Implement a POC to migrate the PHP-Todo app into a containerized application.